FHantke/brave-browser-wiki/PR-Builder-overview.md

 ### Rebase a PR when failures occur

 This can happen when the upstream master branch is updated but your PR branch gets behind.
-A common occurrence is that the nightly build job will bump the version and you will see a version mismatch between the brave-core and brave-browser, the error will look something like:
+A common occurrence is that the nightly build job will bump the version and you will see a version mismatch between the `brave-core` and `brave-browser`, the error will look something like:

 `Version mismatch between brave-browser and brave-core in package.json!
 Please try rebasing this branch in brave-core as well.`